akikuno/DAJIN2/README.md

 ## 1. BAM

-The BAM directory contains the BAM files of reads classified per allele.
+The BAM directory contains the BAM files of reads classified by allele.

 > [!NOTE]
 > Specifying a reference genome using the `genome` option will align the reads to that genome.